darthinvader/daggerheart-tools/memory-bank/tasks/TASK005-character-mobile-display-and-editor.md

   - Non-submit Add/Remove buttons to prevent drawer auto-close
   - Search and filters: by domain, by level, and by type (All/Spell/Ability)
   - List rows show domain • level • type badge, costs (hope/recall), and tags
-  - Preview shows description plus the same metadata and tags
+  - Inline expansion: tapping a row shows the description directly under it (also applied in Loadout and Vault lists)
   - `DomainsCard` summary now optionally shows by-type counts (Spell/Ability)
 - Resources: Converted Hope from number to Score { current, max } with UI controls to change both values; added migration for older saves.
 - Traits: Removed the “Remaining” budget UI.